git-ecosystem/git-credential-manager/docs/windows-broker.md

 - If you leave "allow my organization to manage my device" checked and click "OK", your computer will be registered with the Azure AD tenant backing the organization.
 It may also be Intune-enrolled, meaning an administrator can deploy policies to your machine: requiring certain kinds of sign-in, turning on antivirus and firewall software, and enabling BitLocker.
 Your identity will also be available to other apps on the computer for signing in, some of which may do so automatically.
+Note Microsoft does not control policies that IT department deploys using mobile device management (MDM) provider, e.g. AirWatch, MobileIron, Intune, etc., all question about content of the policies should be addressed to IT department of your enterprise.
 ![Example of policies pushed to an Intune-enrolled device](img/aad-bitlocker.png)
-- If you uncheck "allow my organization to manage my device" and click "OK", your computer won't be registered with Azure AD or Intune-enrolled.
+- If you uncheck "allow my organization to manage my device" and click "OK", your computer will be registered with Azure AD, but will not be enrolled in the mobile device management provider.
 Your identity will be available to other apps on the computer for signing in.
-Other apps may log you in automatically or prompt you again to allow your organization to manage your device.
+Other apps may log you in automatically, but if accessing some resource, including source code, requires the device to be managed by MDM, you will be rejected from access and prompted again with remediation instructions.
-- If you instead click "No, sign in to this app only", your machine will not be Intune-enrolled, so no policies can be enforced, and your identity won't be made available to other apps on the computer.
+- If you instead click "No, sign in to this app only", your machine will not be Azure AD joined or enrolled in MDM, so no policies can be enforced, and your identity won't be made available to other apps on the computer.
+In this case, you might be able to access source code, if IT-department or your enterprise doesn't require device to be managed by MDM to access to source code.

+Note both CA policies and MDM policies in full control of your IT-department, please, work with them on right balance.

 #### Removing device management
 If you've allowed your computer to be managed and want to undo it, you can go into **Settings**, **Accounts**, **Access work or school**.